People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - Do you turn tracking into monthly tasks?

-If you can answer yes to most of these, your AI search system is already stronger than many websites.
+If you can answer yes to most of these questions, your AI search system is already stronger than many small websites.

 In 2026, people still search on Google.
 But they also ask ChatGPT, Perplexity, Gemini, Copilot, and other tools.